USRSE/usrse.github.io/_posts/newsletters/2024-08-23-newsletter.md

 <a name="meetups"></a>
 ### **Local Meetups**

-Are you hosting a local meet up for RSEs?
+Are you hosting a local meetup for RSEs?
 Have you hosted one in the past year?
 We would love to hear more about your experience.
 Please email [sophia@us-rse.org](sophia@us-rse.org) or message me on Slack.

 * **Upcoming Meetups**
     * DMV-RSE in-person meetup on September 26

 -----------------
 <a name="member-spotlight"></a>
-### **Member Spotlight**
+### **Member Spotlight - Lezlie España**

 ![Lezlie España]({{ site.baseurl }}/assets/img/lezlie_member_spotlight.jpg "Lezlie España")